 Fort Wayne turns away an NBA championship series when a national bowling tournament fills the coliseum.
 The Pistons play their home games in Indianapolis, and the Syracuse Nationals win the series.
-Copied from the 1950-1959 Timeline from the Fort Wayne History archives of The News-Sentinel newspaper.
+Copied from the 1950-1959 Timeline of the decadefrom the Fort Wayne History Stories about time periods archives of The News-Sentinel newspaper.

 1955 - golf legend Arnold Palmer earns his first-ever pro golf paycheck at the 1955 Fort Wayne Open, winning $145 for 25th place at the Elks Golf Club, now Coyote Creek Golf Club.
 Copied from Golfing legend Arnold Palmer, 87, dies by T. Rees Shapiro of the Washington Post published September 26, 2016 in The Journal Gazette newspaper.